Sisymbrium erysimoides: Description

 Cool season annual, erect, glabrous or shortly pubescent herb 10–80 cm tall.
-Basal leaves are to 15 cm long, lyrate-pinnatifid, toothed, petiolate, reducing to lanceolate, mostly toothed.
+Basal leaves are up to 15 cm long, lyrate-pinnatifid, toothed, petiolate, reducing to lanceolate, mostly toothed.
 Flowerheads are paniculate.
 Sepals are 1–2 mm long and glabrous.
 Petals are 1–2.5 mm long, yellow to pale yellow.
 Siliqua are linear, straight, horizontal, 2.5–5 cm long, 1 mm wide and attenuate into a style; pedicels are thick and 2–5 mm long.
 Flowering is in late winter and spring.

-Introduced in Australia where is now widespread in dry regions west of the Tablelands.
+It was introduced in Australia where it is now widespread in dry regions west of the Tablelands.

 Uses

 In food

-Young leaves are eaten as salads.
+Young leaves are eaten as salad.